Turkey Short Term Residence Permit Requirements

 What happens if you overstay your residence permit in Turkey?

 Overstaying a Turkish residence permit results in a penalty to be paid if you have not started a new residency application before the expiration date.
-You can make a new application within the 10 days following the expiration.
+You can submit a new application within 10 days of the expiration.
 If you do not make a new application, you will have to leave the country.

 Will I be deported if I overstay?